encode/django-rest-framework/docs/api-guide/serializers.md

 ### Object-level validation

 To do any other validation that requires access to multiple fields, add a method called `.validate()` to your `Serializer` subclass.
 This method takes a single argument, which is the `attrs` dictionary.
 It should raise a `ValidationError` if necessary, or just return `attrs`.
+For example:

+    from rest_framework import serializers

+    class EventSerializer(serializers.Serializer):
+        description = serializers.CahrField(max_length=100)
+        start = serializers.DateTimeField()
+        finish = serializers.DateTimeField()

+        def validate(self, attrs):
+            """
+            Check that the start is before the stop.
+            """
+            if attrs['start'] < attrs['finish']:
+                raise serializers.ValidationError("finish must occur after start")
+            return attrs

 ## Saving object state